Randomly sparsified Richardson iteration: A dimension-independent sparse linear solver: The PageRank problem

 Personalized PageRank problems depend most strongly on the vertices associated with the nonzero entries of $\bm{s}$ and nearby regions, so a \emph{local} search over the vertices can in principle produce a high-quality approximation.
 Based on this insight, several researchers have proposed algorithms to identify the most important vertices and sparsely approximate the PageRank solution vector.
 The Monte Carlo algorithms of \cite{fogaras2005towards,avrachenkov2007monte,borgs2014multiscale} simulate a web surfer that moves from vertex to vertex, and the visited vertices determine the sparsity pattern.
 In contrast, the deterministic algorithms of \cite{jeh2003scaling,berkhin2006bookmark,gleich2006approximating,sarlos2006to,andersen2007local} identify a set of significant vertices by progressively adding new vertices for which the residual is large.

-Monte Carlo algorithms for the PageRank problem converge at the typical $\sim m^{-1/2}$ error rate.
+Monte Carlo algorithms for the PageRank problem converge at the typical $\sim m^{-1/2}$ error rate, where $m$ is the number of samples.
 For example, the Monte Carlo scheme of Fogaras et al.~\cite{fogaras2005towards} simulates $m$ restless web surfers until the first time they become bored and abandon the search.
-The last websites visited by the surfers are recorded as $Z_1, Z_2, \ldots, Z_m \in \{1, \ldots, N\}$.
-Since each $Z_i$ is an independent sample from the PageRank distribution, the PageRank vector is approximated as $\hat{\bm{X}} = \frac{1}{m} \sum_{i=1}^m \bm{e}_{Z_i}$ where $\bm{e}_j$ denotes the $j$th basis vector.
+The last websites visited by the surfers are recorded as $Z_1, Z_2, \ldots, Z_m \in \{1, \ldots, n\}$.
+Since each $Z_i$ is an independent sample from the PageRank distribution, the PageRank vector $\bm{x}_\star \in \mathbb{R}^n$ is approximated as $\hat{\bm{x}} = \frac{1}{m} \sum\nolimits_{i=1}^m \bm{e}_{Z_i}$ where $\bm{e}_j$ denotes the $j$th basis vector.
 The approximation satisfies the following sharp variance bound:

-Here, we use the fact that each $\hat{X}_i$ is a rescaled binomial random variable with parameters $m$ and $x_i$ and we calculate the variance to be $\frac{1}{m} x_i (1 - x_i)$.
-The resulting variance bound is completely independent of the dimension, but it signals a slow $m^{-1/2}$ convergence in the root-mean-square error as we increase the number of samples $m$.
+Here, we use the fact that each $\hat{\bm{x}}(i)$ is a rescaled binomial random variable with parameters $m$ and $\bm{x}_\star(i)$, so the variance is $\frac{1}{m} \bm{x}_\star(i) (1 - \bm{x}_\star(i))$.
+The error bound \cref{eq:calculation} is completely independent of the dimension, but it signals a slow $m^{-1/2}$ convergence in the root-mean-square error as we increase the number of samples $m$.
 Alternative Monte Carlo algorithms such as \cite[Alg.~3]{avrachenkov2007monte} and \cite[Alg.~3]{borgs2014multiscale} improve the runtime and variance by a constant factor, but they do not change the fundamental $m^{-1/2}$ convergence rate.

-In contrast to the Monte Carlo sampling approach, the coordinate descent algorithm of \cite{berkhin2006bookmark,andersen2007local} updates a single deterministically chosen entry of $\hat{\bm{x}}$ at each step.
-An index $i \in \{1, \ldots, N\}$ is chosen for which the residual vector